Star of the East

 We spoke to a friendly farmer who asked if we were enjoying the art works.
 Later we saw him rounding up sheep with his collies astride a quad.
 I suspect he, like many here, are pleased to see redundant buildings restored and repurposed.
 Later, passing by another farm, we were presented with a picture book collection of ducks, geese, lambs, calves, dogs and goats, all putting up a cacophonous chorus of sound, much to our delight.

-Cistercian nuns founded a priory in 1258 at Roseland, establishing the wool trade which sustained them up to dissolution in 1539.
+Cistercian nuns founded a priory in 1258 at Rosedale, establishing the wool trade which sustained them up to dissolution in 1539.
 In more recent times, from the 1850’s – 1920’s, high quality magnetic iron stone mining became the principal industry.
 On leaving we passed abandoned roasting kilns atop the valley’s precipitous Chimney Bank road, but with gradients of up to 33% it felt wise not to stop.

 I came away from this remarkable walk with a deeper understanding of how Goldsworthy and his collaborators created these amazing site specific art works, utilising natural local materials to complement and enhance a sensitive and highly protected rural environment.